12. Data frames#

 This behaviour yields a result that may be deemed convenient

-in some contexts but not necessarily so in others.
+in some contexts but not necessarily so in other ones.

-The built-in aggregate method can assist us in when a single function is to be applied on all columns in a data frame.
+aggregate can assist us when a single function is to be applied on all columns in a data frame:

 ## Species Sepal.Length Sepal.Width Petal.Length Petal.Width